echobom/UERANSIM-wiki/Feature-Set.md

 For identification,

 - NAI and ciphered SUCI are not implemented yet.
-All others identity types can be used (IMSI, IMEI, IMEISV)
+All other identity types can be used (IMSI, IMEI, IMEISV)

 For registration,